 Yes, you can do it cheaper.
 Personally, I don’t want to cook ramen in a pot outside of my tent in Hawaii.
 If you do, that’s definitely a cheaper way, but this post isn’t for you.

 This post is not about travel hacking using your credit card points or how to have a miserable (but cheap!) vacation.
 You can find posts about those things elsewhere.
 This post is full of practical tips and realistic ways to save money on a Hawaii vacation – while still enjoying yourself!

 7 ways to save money on a Hawaii vacation

 Here are 7 practical tips for saving money on your Hawaii vacation while still enjoying yourself.
 You might also want to check out 20 things to never do in Hawaii before you go.

-2. Don’t travel during the high season
+1. Don’t travel to Hawaii during the high season

 If you want to save money on a Hawaii vacation, don’t travel during the high season.
 More visitors to the islands mean fewer accommodations and possible price increases.

-The best times to visit the islands tend to be in April, May, September, and October.
-June-August and the holiday season are the most popular times for family travel.
-You’ll also find a lot of visitors from December-March looking to get away from the cold or see the whales that also visit Hawaii during this time.
+You’ll also find many visitors from December-March looking to get away from the cold or see the whales that also visit Hawaii during this time.
+It’s not as busy from February-March, but still typically busier than April or May.

-Of course, there are tourists in Hawaii year round, but you’re the most likely to find great deals on flights and lodging during these months.
+Of course, there are tourists in Hawaii year-round, but you’re the most likely to find great deals on flights and lodging during the shoulder season months.

 Important note: The Ironman is held in Kona on the Big Island every October.
 Unless you plan on competing in the Ironman, you’ll be better off to book your vacation on another island during the week of the race.